On Geometric Structure of Point Particles: Conclusions

 \section{Conclusions}

-In conclusion, we have explored geometrical structure of particles having no extractable substructure.
-Analogy of spatial change of massive photon state has been made to spatial transformation indicative of elementary excitation of particles.
-Entity of cylindrical space spanning harmonic function has been revealed in an infinitesimal region with extra-dimensions.
-It has been demonstrated that the Cornell and Yukawa potential are reproducible by applying the spatial transformation to the internal harmonic function.
-In the cylindrical space, we have introduced the rotational field as a module capable of describing matter and gauge particles.
-The field, which satisfies rotational eigenvalue equation, resides in the extra-dimensional space; it is updated, genuine recurrence of the Chandrasekhar-Kendall solution for Gromeka-Beltrami flow.
-The rotational eigenstates reflected in electromagnetic susceptibility have been investigated in details.
-A module representation of spin-half Lie algebra has been proposed which could reproduce the wavefunction and Coulomb potential for electron.
+In conclusion, I have proposed the internal geometric structure of point particles, which could capture the coupling with gauge fields and generate their intrinsic attributes.
+Infinitesimal realistic space with higher-dimensions has been supposed in a singular region of the point particles.
+I have suggested plasma dielectric (massive photon) picture of transformation between the internal space and our conventional space, as well as, magnetohydrodynamic (magnetic reconnection) picture of topological transformation of internal harmonic function.
+From the scalar-to-vector transformation, we have derived the rotational field capable of representing the Dirac's algebra.
+The vector field, which satisfies rotational eigenvalue equation, resides in the extra-dimensional space; it is updated recurrence of the Chandrasekhar-Kendall solution for Gromeka-Beltrami flow.
+The eigenflow that could be reflected in electromagnetic susceptibility has been investigated in details.
+A helical module representation of $\beta^{-}$-decay products has been provided in comparison with the Wigner's representation.

-From the rotational eigenvalue equation, we have drawn a spatio-unifier, which establishes isotopic relation between internal coordinate space and angular momentum space.
-Rotating the unifier, we obtained a mechanical sequence to maintain those basis vectors, as responsible for cyclotron motion of a single electron with its spin precession.
-It has been suggested that the coordinate self-renormalization regulated by a specified rotational eigenvalue could be compared to QED renormalization.
-We found that the radical process completing spatiotemporal setup yields a numerical value comparable to the electromagnetic coupling constant in the nonrelativistic limit.
+From the rotational eigenvalue equation, we have drawn a coordinate-rotor accommodated by the isotopic relation between complex orthogonal spaces.
+By turning the rotor, we have seen a mechanical sequence to maintain basis vectors in the spaces, as responsible for cyclotron motion of electron with its spin precession.
+It has been shown that the CSR (coordinate self-renormalization) process regulated by a specific rotational eigenvalue could be compared to charge renormalization.
+Within this framework, the CSR is found to, also, take on creating temporal degree of freedom, generating a numerical value comparable to the electromagnetic coupling constant in low-energy limit.
+And, the new picture is obtained in which electrons embody reality of the geometric structure to ensure the scalar-intervening connection between our space and the infinitesimal space pertaining to another background.